RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

   - Express
     - Must communicate to oferrer directly or by authorised person
   - Silence
-    - Offeror can’t stipulate that silence = acceptance
+    - Offeror can't stipulate that silence = acceptance
       - Felthouse v Bindley
       - Silence can mean
         - Acceptance